LINWEN607/congregate/runbooks/setting-up-direct-transfer-migrations.md

 direct_transfer = true
 ```

 **NOTE:** If you are familiar with using file-based export/import for migrating data from one GitLab instance to another, you will notice the `[EXPORT]` section is completely omitted from this configuration.
+For more (Optional) configuration items, e.g. source and destination parent group 👆, see [`congregate.conf` template](/congregate.conf.template).

 ### Troubleshooting Supervisorctl